Dynamic Spatio-temporal Zero-inflated Poisson Models for Predicting Capelin Distribution in the Barents Sea: Concluding remarks

 \section{Concluding remarks}

-Developing a model to capture, e.g., space-time variation in species distribution is challenging.
-This is because several factors (including, but not limited to logistics, financial, human, and environmental) limit the applicability of the same survey grid (transect) from year-to-year, and the time at which repeat grid points (survey stations) are sampled.
-This challenge is exacerbated by the fact that data from one or several sampling stations are usually zero-inflated.

-This paper has presented an algorithm for effective prediction of the spatio-temporal distribution of a marine species using zero-inflated (species) count observation data and auxiliary environmental information.
+This paper has presented an algorithm for effective prediction of the spatio-temporal distribution of marine species using zero-inflated (species) count observation data and auxiliary environmental information.
 The algorithm has been validated with results (based on simulated and empirical data), which demonstrate the efficacy of the modeling framework.

-One major significance of this paper is that it presents a computationally effective framework that facilitates the study of how changes in space-time species distributions may be linked to variability in environmental factors.
-The results in the paper are also timely, as establishing a link between spatio-temporal species dynamics and changes (e.g., temperature rise) in the physical environmental, is an active field of research in the marine sciences.
+One major significance of this paper is that it presents a computationally effective framework that facilitates studying how changes in space-time distributions may be linked to variability in environmental factors.
+The results in the paper are also timely, as establishing a link between spatio-temporal species dynamics and changes (e.g., temperature rise) in the physical environment is an active field of research in the marine sciences.

+For modeling spatio-temporal effects, it would be possible to adopt other scalable techniques of spatial modeling, such as the nearest-neighbor Gaussian process \citep{datta2016hierarchical}.
+However, since we allow that the spatial location can be different at each time, it would not be straightforward to define a dynamic model suitable for our analysis.
+On the other hand, a class of low-rank Gaussian processes such as the predictive process is known to perform poorly in some cases \citep{stein2014limitations}, so developing a dynamic spatio-temporal model without relaying the predictive process might be valuable for future research.
+Furthermore, it may be possible to develop a more efficient algorithm by incorporating the integrated nested Laplace approximation \citep{rue2009approximate} and fast Gaussian process approximation \citep{carson2017local}.